Carl Gugasian: Early life

-The Bank robberies
+The bank robberies

 Gugasian's robberies were meticulously planned and executed.
 Using topographical and street maps, he selected small town banks which were next to wooded areas by nearby highway on-ramps.
 He would observe the target from the woods for several days to glean insight on employee behavior, waiting to strike in autumn or winter for earlier darkness.
 He would then create a cache to stash the money and his equipment immediately following the robbery.

 He carried out the robberies on Friday nights just before closing time, believing this minimized the number of customers present and maximized the cash on hand.
 Characteristically he wore a frightening face mask (such as a character from a horror film), making sure it fit snugly to hide the color of his skin, and wore bulky clothes to hide his build.
 Entering the bank carrying a pistol, he moved in a "crab-like" manner to confuse estimates of his height.
 He would vault the counter in a standing jump, landing with a frightening crash, then stuff his bag with money and leave quickly, usually after less than two minutes in all.

 Wearing a scent block to disguise his trail, he would run into woods, stash the evidence in his cache, then ride a dirt bike through the woods to a plain panel van on the other side, where he would load the bike into the van and get immediately onto the freeway.

 On one occasion a startled bank manager leaned toward Gugasian, who shot him in the abdomen.

 During his robbery of a Fulton Bank in Susquehanna Township, Dauphin County, Pennsylvania on February 19, 1981, Gugasian shot responding police officer Sgt.
-Robert "Bo" McCallister, who passed away in 2019 from complications from the shooting injury.
+Robert "Bo" McCallister, who died in 2019 from complications from the shooting injury.
 Consequently, the death was ruled a homicide and Gugasian was named the suspect.
 Although the statute of limitations has expired for the shooting, investigators hope to draw a confession from Gugasian.

 Capture and incarceration

 Gugasian had hidden the plans and equipment for his robberies (maps, face masks, food, weapons, ammunition) sealed in PVC pipes hidden in a concrete drainage pipe; these were found by two boys playing in the woods in Radnor, Pennsylvania.
 From this material police constructed a more accurate profile which led to Gugasian's arrest in 2002.

 Gugasian's extensive cooperation after his arrest resulted in his initial 115-year sentence being reduced to seventeen years.
 In prison he taught mathematics to other inmates.
-He was released on May 5, 2017 at the age of 69.
+He was released on May 5, 2017, at the age of 69.